Separation anxiety in babies and toddlers

 Your baby may exhibit stranger anxiety around close relatives or even the less involved parent but don’t take this as a sign that your baby doesn’t love them.
 At this stage of development, their preference is simply based on who cares for them most often.

-To make things more intense for your infant, they're now also developing a sense of object permanence - the understanding that when an object is out of sight, it continues to exist.
+Infant separation anxiety usually kicks in after 8 months, when your baby first starts to explore away from you [].
+This is typically around the time that they're developing a sense of object permanence - the understanding that when an object is out of sight, it continues to exist.
 They know their parent hasn’t completely vanished and may be in the next room.
 Crying is how babies express their desire for you to come back.

 Separation anxiety signs are usually easy to spot in young children.
 The main ones include intense crying and clinginess.
 However, not all children will exhibit these signs.